jeertmans/manim-tutorial/README.md

 ### Manim Physics, etc.

-On top of Manim and ManimGL, a lot a users have created their own animations, libraries, tutorials, and so on.
+On top of Manim and ManimGL, many users have created their own animations, libraries, tutorials, and so on.

 To cite a few, we recommend checking: